ligonliu/termuxtracker/README.md

 # termuxtracker
-Android GPS tracker using termux-location running on termux python3
+minimal Android GPS tracker using termux-location running on termux python3 client acquires location and reports location to server by UDP packet.
+That's it!